Arles to Villeneuve-Loubet

-It was a bit of a white knuckle ride, had we been in a small French car - no problem, but we were in our twenty-two foot mobile home which we love dearly.
+It had been a bit of a white knuckle ride, had we been in a small French car - no problem, but we were in our twenty-two foot mobile home which we love dearly.
 It wasn't the road itself which bothered me, I could drive on roads like that all day, but the behaviour of other motorists.
 Don't get me wrong, generally the standard of driving here in France is very good, better than back home I think, drivers are far more patient and courteous, but you just need one stupid idiot to do some serious damage to you.

 The second group are geriatrics who would like assisted suicide with Dignitas in Switzerland but can't afford it.
-Instead they buy themselves a set of Lycra, then hire a lightweight touring bike.
-Having done that these individuals, and there are an awful lot of them around here, cycle down the middle of the road hoping some poor unsuspecting individual like me does the job for them.
+Instead they buy themselves a set of Lycra and hire a lightweight touring bike.
+Having done so these individuals, and there are an awful lot of them around here, cycle down the middle of the road hoping some poor unsuspecting individual like me does the job for them, thus saving money.
 I don't mind running them down if that's what they want, but hey, I've just repaired the leak on the waste water outlet pipe, so don't go rolling around under there, thank you very much.